Butter Mochi (バター餅)

 How to Make Butter Mochi

-Next, you want to add the mochiko and sugar to a large microwave-oven-safe bowl.
-You can then add about one-third of the milk and mix everything together to make a loose paste that is free of lumps.
+Next, you want to add the mochiko flour and sugar to a large bowl (make sure it’s microwave safe) and whisk the dry ingredients together.
+Then, you can then add about one-third of the milk and mix everything together to make a loose paste that is free of lumps.
 Then you can add the remaining milk and whisk it in.

 Now you want to put the bowl into your microwave oven and set it at 600 watts for two and half minutes.
 If you cannot adjust the wattage setting of your microwave, find the wattage your unit operates at and adjust the time up or down accordingly (longer if it’s lower wattage, shorter if it’s higher wattage).